schemathesis/schemathesis/docs/faq.rst

 Why does Schemathesis fail to parse my API schema generate by FastAPI?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Because FastAPI uses JSON Draft 7 under the hood (via ``pydantic``) which is not compatible with JSON drafts defined by
+Because FastAPI uses JSON Draft 7 under the hood (via ``pydantic``), which is not compatible with JSON drafts defined by
 the Open API 2 / 3.0.x versions.
 It is a `known issue <https://github.com/tiangolo/fastapi/issues/240>`_ on the FastAPI side.
 Schemathesis is more strict in schema handling by default, but we provide optional fixups for this case: